 Vine Routes 1 - 8 provide service to the residents of the City of Napa.
 The majority of these routes are deployed in one way loops creating a coverage based system ensuring that most residents are within walking distance of fixed route transit.
 On weekdays Routes 2 - 5, 7, and 8 operate on half hourly headways while the Routes 1 and 6 run every forty-five minutes.
 On Saturdays all local routes run every forty-five minutes with no service on Sundays.
+NVTA is planning changes on the local Vine routes, currently 1-8, in January 2020.
+The new routes will be renamed routes A through H and the routes will be more bidirectional in nature.
+These changes are the result of a three year Comprehensive Operational Analysis (COA) that evaluated the transit system using projections on ridership demand, geographic and changes and advances in technology.
+A Title VI analysis was performed on these route changes prior to implementation.

 Vine intercity Routes 10 and 11 operates between the communities in the County of Napa as well as the City of Vallejo.
 The Route 10 runs from the City of Calistoga in northern Napa County to the Napa Valley College (NVC) campus in the south part of the City of Napa.
 The Route 11 runs from the Redwood Park and Ride Lot in the northern part of the City of Napa to the City of Vallejo serving the Vallejo Ferry Terminal, the Vallejo Transit Center in downtown, and Kaiser Vallejo.
 These routes intersect in the City of Napa along the main corridors of Soscol Avenue and Trancas Street.
 Each service runs on hourly headways but Route 10 and 11 schedules are staggered in order to operate at a minimum of half hour frequencies between Napa Valley College and Redwood Park and Ride during peak periods.
 Service is provided Sunday through Saturday with more limited service on the weekends.
+In 2019, the Vine also introduced the express routes 10X and 11X which travel the same corridor with fewer stops during commute hours on the weekdays.